29 September 2016

 This coincides with the International Day of Older Persons on 1 October, a designated day by the United Nations to recognise the important contributions that older people make to the world, while raising awareness about ageing issues.

-Chief Executive at charity Action on Hearing Loss, Paul Breckell, said: “We are absolutely delighted to have been awarded this grant by the Big Lottery Fund to begin expanding our face-to-face information services across the UK.
-We have worked closely with the Big Lottery Fund to demonstrate the need to educate people about the hidden disability and we are keen to help those who may be struggling the most to manage their hearing loss including people in rural areas, older BAME communities, and those living in care homes.
+Chief Executive at charity Action on Hearing Loss, Paul Breckell, said: “We are absolutely delighted to have been awarded this grant by the The National Lottery Community Fund to begin expanding our face-to-face information services across the UK.
+We have worked closely with The National Lottery Community Fund to demonstrate the need to educate people about the hidden disability and we are keen to help those who may be struggling the most to manage their hearing loss including people in rural areas, older BAME communities, and those living in care homes.

 “This money will go a long way to help us raise awareness of deafness, tinnitus and hearing loss within local communities in the UK and we look forward to encouraging people to take action to ensure that they continue to feel connected to the world around them despite their hearing loss.”